sadhoss/AzureBatchEndpoint/readme.md

 ## Example Case for Context (Expandable content below)
 <details>

-<summary>Repository example case: Dimond Pricing Estimation</summary>
+<summary>Repository example case: Diamond Pricing Estimation</summary>

-### Repository example case: Dimond Pricing Estimation
+### Repository example case: Diamond Pricing Estimation

 #### Model training
 The process of splitting the data and training a model is not the focus point in this article, but the general gist is as follows: